boveus/hyrax-wiki/Hyrax-Development-Guide.md

    1. `fcrepo_wrapper`: Runs FcrepoWrapper in development mode.
 FcrepoWrapper picks up configuration from the `.fcrepo_wrapper` file.
 By default ActiveFedora installs a configuration file (to `.internal_test_app/.fcrepo_wrapper`) that starts Fedora on port 8984.
    1. `rails server`: Runs the Rails server in development mode.

-1. Optionally, if you want to use Hyrax's Administrative functionality, you'll need to [make admin users in Hyrax](https://github.com/projecthydra-labs/hyrax/wiki/Making-Admin-Users-in-Hyrax) from within your test application directory (`<hyrax directory>\.internal_test_app`)
+1. Optionally, if you want to use Hyrax's Administrative functionality, you'll need to [make admin users in Hyrax](https://github.com/projecthydra-labs/hyrax/wiki/Making-Admin-Users-in-Hyrax)
    1. Register a new user, and then edit the `<hyrax directory>\.internal_test_app\config\role_map.yml` to include that user as a `development.admin`.
 For example:
        ```
        development: